 STRONG RATE BASE GROWTH ACROSS PORTFOLIO OF UTILITIES

-- (1) Includes energy efficiency programs that are included in rate base but are not included in capital forecast. - (2) Comprises FortisAlberta and Other Electric segment. - (3) US dollar-denominated rate base translated at a forecast USD:CAD foreign exchange rate of \$1.32.
+(1) Includes energy efficiency programs that are included in rate base but are not included in capital forecast.

+(3) US dollar-denominated rate base translated at a forecast USD:CAD foreign exchange rate of \$1.32.